Anarchism and the arts: Surrealism

-Surrealism was both an artistic and political movement aims at the liberation of the human being from the constraints of capitalism, the state, and the cultural forces that limit the reign of the imagination.
+Surrealism was both an artistic and political movement with aims at the liberation of the human being from the constraints of capitalism, the state, and the cultural forces that limit the reign of the imagination.
 From its origins individualist anarchists like Florent Fels opposed it with his magazine Action: Cahiers individualistes de philosophie et d'art.
 However faced with the popularity of surrealism Fels' magazine closed in 1922.
 The movement developed in France in the wake of World War I with André Breton (1896–1966) as its main theorist and poet.
 Originally it was tied closely to the Communist Party.
 Later, Breton, a close friend of Leon Trotsky, broke with the Communist Party and embraced anarchism, even writing in the publication of the French Anarchist Federation.